sidneymau/pizza-patches/README.md

         --uid-info uids.yaml

 # More than one of the above splits can add objects
-# to the same patch.  merge each patch
+# to the same patch.
+We need to merge the patches
-# for patch 135
+# Here is an example for patch 135
 ls patches[0-9]/*fits > unmerged-patch-files.txt
 patchname=patch-0135
 tmpfile=/tmp/patch-${patchname}.txt
 grep ${patchname} unmerged-patch-files.txt > ${tmpfile}

-pizza-patches-merge-patch \
-    --flist ${tmpfile} \
-    --outdir patches
+pizza-patches-merge-patch --flist ${tmpfile} --outdir patches
 ```